 What type of packaging do you use?

 We use compostable/recyclable vacuum bags and compostable mailing bags.
-We use other recyclable materials in our packaging, such as our wooden cheese boxes.
+We use other recyclable materials from time to time in our packaging, such as wooden cheese boxes.
 We do not use bubblewrap/non-recyclable plastic unless it is being re-used from parcels received by us.